Prevention of training injuries is far easier than fixing them afterwards.

 Different training methods are used to develop strength, power, muscular endurance, cardiovascular efficiency, flexibility and coordination.

-Training exercise generates heat and induced sweating causes fluid loss of between one and a half to three litres of water per hour.
+Exercise generates heat and induced sweating causes fluid loss of between 1-3 litres of water per hour.
 If this is not replaced you can become dehydrated, and experience muscle cramps, nausea, headaches, dizziness, and weakness, leading to exhaustion.

 How Can You Avoid Setbacks?